 The fire service said the blaze had been particularly difficult to tackle because of the complex layout of the building and the amount of material inside.

 County Fire Officer Steve McGuirk said: "We are devastated by the loss of one of our colleagues who has died in the line of duty.

 "We never expect to lose a colleague in this way and it brings home the dangers that our firefighters put themselves in every day to keep the community safe.

-"Stephen had been a dedicated firefighter since 2008 and we are all in a state of shock."'Professionalism and courage'
+"Stephen had been a dedicated firefighter since 2008 and we are all in a state of shock."

 An investigation is being carried out in conjunction with the police to establish the cause of the blaze.

 The Merseyside and Lancashire fire services are expected to lead an investigation into the circumstances around Mr Hunt's death.

 Matt Wrack, general secretary of the Fire Brigades Union, said: "There is a great feeling of solidarity amongst firefighters as a result of the job that they do and the risks that they face and this will be keenly felt by firefighters across the UK and indeed internationally."

 Vij Randeniya, president of the Chief Fire Officers Association, said: "We are all devastated by the news.

 "We offer our sincere condolences to Stephen's family, friends and colleagues at this very sad time."